Type 2 diabetes isn’t like a broken leg. It’s not an injury that happens without any warning in a split second. Quite the opposite!

 Blood sugar is also known as glucose.
 It’s the main type of sugar in your blood that provides energy to the trillions of cells throughout your body.
 Your eating choices significantly influence the amount of glucose in your blood.

-The Two Ways to Normalize Blood Sugar
+The Two Ways to Normalize Blood Glucose

-This leaves insulin as the body’s main method to process glucose and balance blood sugar levels.
-Insulin is a hormone produced by the pancreas as soon as it senses rising blood sugar levels.
+This leaves insulin as the body’s main method to process glucose and balance blood glucose levels.
+Insulin is a hormone produced by the pancreas as soon as it senses rising blood glucose levels.
 If you eat a granola bar as a mid-morning snack, your pancreas identifies the extra glucose in your blood and produces insulin in response.
 That insulin streams into the blood and transports glucose inside muscle, fat, and liver cells.

-Your body’s natural ability to produce insulin and control blood sugar is known as glycemic control.
+Your body’s natural ability to produce insulin and control blood glucose is known as glycemic control.
 If you eat well and only splurge on sweets, treats, and carbs sporadically, you probably have strong glycemic control.

 On the other hand, if you continually eat refined and processed foods that flood your blood with excess glucose, your pancreas is forced to produce more and more insulin in an attempt to process and control so much sugar in your blood.
 It’s a type of crisis management that works in solitary situations like Thanksgiving dinner or your birthday party, but not every single day.

-What Happens When Insulin Resistance Forms?
+What Happens When Insulin Resistant Diabetes Forms?

 Insulin resistance is a huge health threat in America, even for men and women who believe they’re perfectly healthy.
 It’s estimated that more than 30% of the U.S. population may be insulin resistant, but the symptoms can take years to manifest in a way that can’t be ignored.